 Patients are at increased risk related to electrical hazards.
 Report any frayed cords, loose wiring, broken plugs, broken equipment or other electrical hazards to the unit supervisor immediately.
 Remove any malfunctioning equipment from service and notify the unit supervisor immediately.
 Any electrical devices that patients may bring from home must be inspected by plant services prior to use in the hospital setting.
 Red colored outlets in hallways and patient care areas are utilized for any equipment that would be required in the event of a power failure or outage.
 Essential patient care equipment such as ventilators or monitoring equipment should always be plugged into the red outlets.

-Infection Control: Protecting Patients, Staff, and Visitors from transmission of infection is a key intervention for all.
+Infection Prevention: Protecting Patients, Staff, and Visitors from transmission of infection is a key intervention for all.

 All students and staff are expected to follow Standard Precautions for all patients.
 Some patients are placed under additional isolation to prevent transmission of infection.
 These precautions may include:

 - Droplet isolation

 - Airborne isolation